Quick! What’s the correct answer to this multiple-choice question:

 So if you’re trying to make Junior sit down for an hour and concentrate on a particular word in a particular book, and he’s scrambling all over your lap and then trying to vault across the room, he just might be learning in ways you can’t yet see!

-- Homeschooled children typically perform well academically, regardless of preschool “education.”
+3. Homeschooled children perform well academically, regardless of preschool “education.”

 According to statistics from the National Home Education Research Institute (NHERI), homeschool students typically: